nwoltman/string-natural-compare/README.md

   return String.naturalCompare(a.street, b.street) || String.naturalCompare(a.room, b.room);
 });

-// When text transformation is needed (e.g. toLowerCase()), it is best for
+// When text transformation is needed or when doing a case-insensitive sort on a
-// performance to keep the transformed key in that object.
-That way, the
+// large array, it is best for performance to pre-compute the transformed text
+// and store it in that object.
+This way, the text transformation will not be
-// text transformation will not be needed for every comparison when sorting. var a = [
+// needed for every comparison when sorting. var a = [
   {make: 'Audi', model: 'A6'},
   {make: 'Kia',  model: 'Rio'}